-The climate of resistance among the Chinese peasantry is clearly demonstrated in an episode described in the Party's theoretical journal in 1951 as follows: 'The young Liu Shaochi had worked as a farm labourer for more than ten years.
+The climate of resistance among the Chinese peasantry is clearly demonstrated in an episode described in the Party's theoretical journal in 1951.
+Liu Shao Chi wrote;

+"This young man had worked as a farm labourer for more than ten years.
 During this time he had suffered from bitter poverty.
 It was not until the victory of the revolution that he was able to marry and start a family.
-During the campaign for agricultural reform he was very active and was elected secretary of his village youth league.
-Once he had received land however he refused to continue working for the Party.
-When reproached, he replied: "All my life I've been poor.
+During the campaign for agricultural reform he was very active and was elected secretary of his village yough league.
+Once he had received land, however, he refused to continue working for the Party.
+When reproached he replied; 'All my life I've been poor.
 I owned no land.
-Now I own land, I'm content.
-There is no need for further revolution".'
+Now I own land I'm content.
+There is no need for further revolution.'"

 The Party replied that the revolution had not yet ended.
-The revolution could not be ended until a modern. stable economy had been established without which, despite the land partition, agriculture would once again stagnate.
+The revolution could not be ended until a modern, stable economy had been established without which, despite the land partition, agriculture would once again stagnate.